jacobshorterivey/FinalProject/README.md

 ### Implementation

 We used Spring Data JPA to persist the site's data to the database.
-We designed a database with 20+ tables to handle the operations and storing of information, with room for stretch goals and expansion.
+We designed a database with 20+ tables to handle storing all of our information, giving us room for stretch goals and expansion.
 Below is an EER Diagram representing our database.

 <img src="images/schemeScreenShot.png" width="700">